Talljack/talljack-eslint-config/README.md

 ## Why write it?

-When eslint upgrades to 9.x, my all projects need to update eslint config file, so I want to write my own config to be reused in all projects.
+When eslint upgrades to 9.x, my all projects need to update eslint config file, so I want to write my config to be reused in all projects.

 ## How to use it?